Bank Capital Meaning

 - It assures the depositors and the creditors that their funds are safe and indicates the bank’s ability to pay for its liabilities.

 - It funds for expansion in banking operations or for procuring any assets.

 Difference Between Bank Capital and Bank Liquidity

 It is the net worth of the bank, which is the difference between the bank’s assets and liabilities.
 It acts as a reserve for a bank to absorb losses.
 The bank’s assets should be greater than the liabilities to stay solvent.
 Minimum levels of required bank capital need to be maintained per the Basel requirement to manage the bank’s functioning.

 This has been a guide to what is Bank Capital and its meaning.
-Here we discuss types, examples, and how does it increases or decreases along with its functions, structures.
+Here we discuss its types, examples, requirements, functions, and structures.
 You can learn more about financing from the following articles –